hjbdev/bsite/README.md

 # Colosseum

 Making live scorebots more accessible for regional Counter-Strike scenes.
+This repository is pre-set as the UK Flavour, [bsite.uk](https://bsite.uk)

 ## FAQ